 Synovial fluid analysis can confirm the diagnosis by identifying needle-shaped, strongly negatively birefringent urate crystals that are free in the fluid or engulfed by phagocytes.
-Synovial fluid during flares has inflammatory characteristics ( see Table Microscopic Examination of Crystals in Joints Microscopic Examination of Crystals in Joints ), usually 2,000 to 100,000 white blood cells/mcL, with > 80% polymorphonuclear white blood cells.
+Synovial fluid during flares has inflammatory characteristics (see table ), usually 2,000 to 100,000 white blood cells/mcL, with > 80% polymorphonuclear white blood cells.
 These findings overlap considerably with infectious arthritis, which must be excluded by Gram stain (which is insensitive) and culture.

 Serum urate level

-An elevated serum urate level supports the diagnosis of gout but is neither specific nor sensitive; at least 30% of patients have a normal serum urate level during an acute flare in part due to the uricosuric properties of the proinflammatory cytokine, interleukin-6 (IL-6) or because a sudden lowering of the serum urate precipitated the flare.
+An elevated serum urate level supports the diagnosis of gout but is neither specific nor sensitive; at least 30% of patients have a normal serum urate level during an acute flare in part due to the uricosuric properties of the proinflammatory cytokine interleukin-6 (IL-6) or because a sudden lowering of the serum urate precipitated the flare.
 However, the baseline serum urate level between flares reflects the size of the extracellular miscible urate pool.
 The level should be measured on 2 or 3 occasions in patients with newly proven gout to establish a baseline.
-Quantitation of urinary uric acid excretion to differentiate between overproduction and underexcretion is no longer recommended; it does not predict a patient's response to allopurinol or febuxostat (which decrease uric acid production).
+Quantitation of urinary uric acid excretion to differentiate between overproduction and underexcretion is no longer recommended; it does not predict a patient's response to allopurinol or febuxostat (both of which decrease uric acid production).
 The serum urate level can be low after initiation of therapy, but flares can continue to occur as long as tissue deposits remain.
 The dissolution of the urate deposits may take many months after initiating therapy.

-X-rays of the affected joint may be taken to look for bony erosions or tophi, but they are probably unnecessary if the diagnosis of acute gout has been established by synovial fluid analysis and are rarely diagnostic at the time of first flares.
+X-rays of the affected joint may be taken to look for bony erosions or tophi, but they are unnecessary if the diagnosis of acute gout has been established by synovial fluid analysis and rarely show erosions at the time of first flares.
 In calcium pyrophosphate arthritis, radiopaque deposits may sometimes be present in fibrocartilage, hyaline articular cartilage (particularly the knee), or both, but calcinosis can be seen in the absence of acute flares.

 Diagnosis of chronic gouty arthritis

-Chronic gouty arthritis should be suspected in patients with persistent joint disease or subcutaneous or bony tophi.
+Chronic gouty arthritis should be considered in patients with persistent unexplained joint disease or subcutaneous or bony tophi.
 Plain x-rays of the 1st metatarsophalangeal joint or other affected joint may be useful.
 These x-rays may show punched-out lesions of subchondral bone with overhanging bony margins, most commonly in the 1st metatarsophalangeal joint; lesions must be ≥ 5 mm in diameter to be visible on x-ray.
 Joint space is typically preserved until very late in the course of disease.
-Synovial fluid findings from chronic effusions are usually diagnostic.
+Synovial fluid findings from chronic effusions of affected joints are usually diagnostic.